How to Write Romance Scenes: The Ultimate Guide for Romance Authors

 You need to start with attraction.

 And that’s about characteristics that your characters find attractive on the deepest level.
-That doesn’t mean drooling about six-pack abs or going ga-ga for woman in a tight skirt.
+That doesn’t mean drooling about six-pack abs or going ga-ga for a woman in a tight skirt.

 Maybe it’s his smile—it’s tender and sweet with just a hint of amusement.
 Or the way she looks at everyone so directly, without ever flinching.